poweredbypigeon/Competitive-Programming-Solutions/USACO/USACO2020DecSilverP2.md

 - extend the rectangle to include 2 of the topmost cows
 - extend the rectangle to include 3 of the topmost cows

 And you can do the same thing with the bottom part of the rectangle.
+The hardest part once I read the editorial was to implement the prefix sums.

 Hopefully this clears the solution up!

-e

-e